[ begin leaf 1 recto ]

 sufficient hands and feet,

-Lo—the great women of upon of the world
+Lo—the great women of

-the New Worldand the lo
+the New World—and the lo

 how they precede the beard-faced masters